gradle/gradle/design-docs/managed-component-model.md

 - Allow for all types that support registration.
 - Each internal view must be an interface.
 The interface does not need to extend the public type.
+- Each internal view must be `@Managed` when no default implementation is declared.
+- Allow an internal view to specialize the type of a property.
+- Allow an internal view to declare additional properties for a node.
 - Generate a proxy type for each view type.
 - Remove constraint the default implementation should implement the internal view types.
 Instead, use the proxy type.
 - toString() and missing property/method error messages should reflect view type rather than implementation type, for generated views.